 The ESR Social Systems Team was represented at the 2021 Aotearoa Virtual SDG Summit “Collaboration for Systemic Change(external link)”.
-The team, along with Justin Connolly of Deliberate(external link), ran a workshop for participants to explore using systems thinking tools to develop action plans that would effectively reduce solid waste.
-The workshop “Utilising systems thinking to address waste minimisation” can be viewed here(external link), and the notes from the workshop can be downloaded here(external link).
+The team, along with Justin Connolly of Deliberate(external link)(external link), ran a workshop for participants to explore using systems thinking tools to develop action plans that would effectively reduce solid waste.
+The workshop “Utilising systems thinking to address waste minimisation” can be viewed here(external link), and the notes from the workshop can be downloaded here(external link)(external link).
 The team has plans to continue to be involved in the SDG Alliance to promote localised action on SDGs.

 Systems Dynamics conference: causal loops, collaboration and change